Last Updated on by

 Because of the way Nespresso approached the brewing, having a single brewer for both coffee and espresso makes this model very compact.
 Besides fitting into a smaller kitchen space, it looks amazing, with its futuristic design.

 Espresso purists will probably choose a classic espresso machine, but for the vast majority of us, a Nespresso coffee maker is the most convenient solution.

-How to Choose a Combo Machine
+How to Choose a Coffee and Espresso Maker Combo

 When choosing a machine, consider these questions:

 How Serious Are You about Your Espresso or Drip Coffee?